 “The great thing about perms is that they are multifaceted, if you want to use them as a base so that your hairstyles maintain easier — perfect,” Katrina Suhre, co-department Head Hairstylist on Stranger Things told me.
 “If you have always wanted to try on a curly look, go for a perm or body wave.
 Want the perfect beauty texture without the effort?
 Try on a beachy wave.”

-There are many forms of perm application: digital, which involves hot rods and a chemical process and is a favorite of Tang’s, or cold wave, which does not involve heat and is a more traditional style of application; and within those application styles, there are four main types of modern perms: Spot / Partial, Spiral, Body Wave, and Beach Wave.
+There are many forms of perm application: digital, which involves hot rods and a chemical process and is a favourite of Tang’s, or cold wave, which does not involve heat and is a more traditional style of application; and within those application styles, there are four main types of modern perms: Spot / Partial, Spiral, Body Wave, and Beach Wave.
 (But that doesn’t mean these are the only perm styles — your's can be custom to your hair type, density, and thickness, too.)

 Spiral perms are the most traditional style of perm — tight, corkscrew curls, created by vertically setting the hair on a perm rod to create voluminous curls.
 However, shrinkage is your enemy with a spiral perm, expect the hair to look a few inches shorter.